BBGofficial/BBG-s-Chromatic-Scale-Pack/README.md

 "Link: https://github.com/BBGofficial/BBG-s-Chromatic-Scale-Pack"

 More chromatics will come in from time to time, so if you dont see a chromatic you want, its most likely that it will be added later

+Some of the characters belong to their original owners.